-Answer: Most health insurance companies allow for enrollment of children in child-only plans outside the special enrollment periods under certain circumstances.
+Answer: Many states and health insurance companies allow for enrollment of children in child-only plans outside of special enrollment periods under certain circumstances.
 Special enrollment opportunities may be triggered throughout the year when a "qualifying event" occurs.
-Qualifying events may differ from state to state (contact your state Department of Insurance to learn more), but could include:
+Qualifying events may differ from state to state but could include: